 What’s in it for me?

 - Samsung Scholarship.
 This scholarship is one of a series of scholarships derived from an endowment from the Samsung Corporation, a worldwide leader in electronics.
 The endowment was created to express appreciation to U.S. veterans who came to the aid of Korea during its struggle against communist forces during the Korean War.
 The American Legion administers this scholarship program from a Samsung scholarship fund.
-Please visit our Samsung information page for complete details, as well as a link to the application.
+Stay tuned for updates on 2023 deadlines for the Samsung scholarship.

 - Girls Nation.
 ALA Volunteer Girls State selects two citizens to travel to Washington, D.C., in mid-July to serve as senators from Tennessee in the Girls Nation program.
 Girls Nation citizens participate in a mock federal government, electing and appointing federal officials.
 Over the years, ALA VGS has sent several citizens who have been elected Girls Nation president.
 Highlights of that week include: meeting senators, representatives, and other high-ranking federal officials; touring the Washington, D.C., monuments and the Smithsonian; and touring the White House and possibly meeting with the president of the United States.

 - The ALA VGS Network.
 The people you meet at ALA VGS and the friends you make are all young women with tremendous potential and successful futures ahead.
 Citizen selection is based on academic achievement, strength of character, and school and community contributions.
 The counselors and staff who lead you during the week, all former ALA VGS citizens, will share their many talents and successes with you as well.
 After the week of ALA VGS, graduates of the program join a community of thousands across the country.
 This network of women in countless roles and professions serve as friends, mentors, and contacts for years to come.

 What if I haven’t yet received my registration materials, or what if I have additional questions?

 Use our contact page to send us a message, and we will get back to you as soon as possible.